cosmos/testnets/interchain-security/pion-1/README.md

 * Script must be run either as root or from a sudoer account.
 * Script will attempt to build a binary from the [neutron-org/neutron] repo.

+If you are setting up a validator you will need to set up the `slinky` service:
+* `install-slinky.sh` will install the `slinky` and set up the `slinky` service
+* Script must be run either as root or from a sudoer account.

 ### Node manual installation

 Build and install neutron binary.